cbg-ethz/V-pipe/docs/tutorial.md

     diversity: true
 ```

-Tip: A YAML file use spaces as indentation, you can use 2 or 4 spaces for indentation, but no tab.
-There are also online yaml file validators that you might want to use if your yaml file is wrongly formatted.
+Note: A YAML files use spaces as indentation, you can use 2 or 4 spaces for indentation, but no tab.
+There are also online YAML file validators that you might want to use if your YAML file is wrongly formatted.

 ## Running V-pipe

-Before running heck what will be executed:
+Before running check what will be executed:

 ```bash
 cd ./testing/work/
 ./vpipe --dryrun
 ```

-As it is your first run of V-pipe, this will also generate the sample collection table.
+As this is your first run of V-pipe, it will also generate the sample collection table.
 Check `samples.tsv` in your editor.

-Note that the demo files you downloaded have reads of length 301 only.
-V-pipe’s default parameters are optimized for reads of length 250; add the third column in the tab-separated file:
+Note that the samples you have downloaded have reads of length 301 only.
+V-pipe’s default parameters are optimized for reads of length 250.
+To adapt to the read length, add a third column in the tab-separated file as follows:

 ```bash
 cat <<EOT > ./testing/work/samples.tsv